Our friendly Whangarei team have been detecting and diagnosing melanoma and other skin cancers for over two decades.

 Mole checks and skin cancer checks are all we do, and we do them thoroughly.

-The MoleMap Whangarei skin clinic combines leading technology and skin cancer expertise to diagnose melanoma and other skin cancers.
+The MoleMap Whangarei skin clinic combines a proven skin-mapping system and skin cancer expertise to diagnose melanoma and other skin cancers.